 If you're looking to have a quick ceremony, discuss your time limits and expectations beforehand.
 Some officiants are totally amenable to creating a ceremony in accordance with the couples' wishes—and others have a standard amount of time and programming to which they like to adhere.

-5. How many pre-wedding sessions do we have with you?
+5. How many pre-wedding sessions will we have?

 If you'd like a very personalized wedding ceremony, you may want to meet with the officiant several times before the wedding so that he or she can get to know you as a couple.
 Sometimes officiants charge more for those pre-wedding meetings, so it's best to know in advance.

 6. Will you help us obtain our marriage license?